GaurangTandon/CPtools/tips.md

     ```
     since at each step the value of $x$ reduces, in the worst case the complexity is $\sqrt{x}$ when $x$ is prime.

+## Flows

+1. Practically, all flow algos (dinics, push relabel, or even edmonds-karp) have complexity `= min( (V + E) * mf, ...)` (mf = max flow).
+2. In practice, even if N=800 and M=1e4, Dinics or even EK might work, so do not hesitate in coding them up.
+(The problem might have weak testcases, or see the previous point, it is possible that their max flow bound is lower)

 ## Graphs

 1. Kosaraju's algo works better with stacks than with toposort.
 See [failed toposort](https://codeforces.com/contest/427/submission/55713667) and [accepted stacks](https://codeforces.com/contest/427/submission/55713974) solution.